BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 ##### A. Create review checklists from known security requirements
 From the known security requirements for a project, derive a lightweight implementation review checklist for security.
-These can be checks specific to the security concerns surrounding the functional requirements or checks for secure coding best practices based on the implementation language, platform, typical technology stack, etc. Due to these variations, often a set of checklist are needed to cover the different types of software development within an organization.
+These can be checks specific to the security concerns surrounding the functional requirements or checks for secure coding best practices based on the implementation language, platform, typical technology stack, etc. Due to these variations, often a set of checklists are needed to cover the different types of software development within an organization.

 Regardless of whether created from publicly available resources or purchased, technical stakeholders such as development managers, architects, developers, and security auditors should review the checklists for efficacy and feasibility.
 It is important to keep the lists short and simple, aiming to catch high-priority issues that are straightforward to find in code either manually or with simple search tools.
-Code analysis automation tools may also be used to achieve this same end, but should also be customized to reduce the overall set of security checks to a small, valuable set in order to make the scan and review process efficient.
+Code analysis automation tools may also be used to achieve this same end but should also be customized to reduce the overall set of security checks to a small, valuable set in order to make the scan and review process efficient.

 Developers should be briefed on the goals of checklists appropriate to their job function.